Your Child’s Present Level of Performance : Set the Bar

 “Y.C. is a bright, outgoing child who socializes easily with other children.
 She is able to read on grade level and eagerly participates in classroom activities, loves drawing, and enjoys looking at photographs in books.
 Y.C. has a visual learning style and is an active child.
 Conversely, Y.C. struggles with mathematics and has not mastered addition or subtraction facts.
 She tests at a 1.0 grade level on the WIAT Mathematics Computation section.
 Y.C. is energetic and distractable.
 She is fairly easy to get back on track for brief periods, but requires constant redirecting.
 Visual aids can be used to keep her attention on learning tasks.”

-Through this statement, if this were your child’s IEP, team members would know to advantage of your child’s great visual abilities, an energetic nature, and social skills when actively teaching mathematical computation skills.
+If this were your child’s IEP, team members would know to take advantage of your child’s great visual abilities, an energetic nature, and social skills when actively teaching mathematical computation skills.
 If teaching is based upon your child’s strengths, his learning is more likely to be successful.

-Let’s head over to the Next page to learn about the specific elements of the PLOP section.
+Let’s head over to the Next page to learn about the specific elements of the Present Level of Performance section of your child’s IEP.